apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-openvino-quarkus/README.md

 This example contains a workflow definition that emulates functionality exposed by [openvino hello world example](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/001-hello-world/001-hello-world.ipynb)

-The flow, given a image file name containing a dog image, returns that dog race.
+The flow, given an image file name containing a dog image, returns that dog's race.

 ## Installing and Running